fabric-testbed/UserInformationService/README.md

 interact with the service.
     - API server (under uWSGI)
     - Postgres
-- ['Vouch Proxy' local](docker-compose.yml), configured to run on localhost, adds containers for.
+- ['Vouch Proxy' local](docker-compose.yml), configured to run on localhost, adds containers for Nginx and VouchProxy.
 Used for testing proper authentication with CILogon, albeit from localhost only and using provided [self-signed SSL certs](ssl/).
-Once the containers are up connect to https://127.0.0.1:8443/ui to interact with the service (please not not to use `localhost`)
+Once the containers are up connect to https://127.0.0.1:8443/ui to interact with the service (please not not to use `localhost` as that does not work for CI Logon callbacks).
     - Nginx
     - API Server
     - Vouch Proxy